Student survey examples and templates

 Although instructors might find it difficult and painful to ask students for feedback, they will be thankful when they see how beneficial the research is.

-For example, if a teacher assigns too much homework and students find it hard to keep up, the instructor may then realize how much stress students were feeling.
+Course evaluation questions cover, for example, if a teacher assigns too much homework and students find it hard to keep up.
+The instructor may then realize how much stress students are feeling.
 The point of the survey is to help teachers understand ways they can provide a better learning experience.

 Student-teacher relationship surveys

-Student-teacher relationship survey questions might ask what the teacher specifically does to develop positive relationships with students or how they encourage students to have a voice.
+Student-teacher relationship survey questions might ask what the teacher specifically does to develop positive relationships with students or how they encourage them to have a voice.

-Once the administration has received the responses from all teachers at the school, they can determine which strategies might benefit the teachers failing to build the best relationships with their students.
+Once the administration has received responses from the school’s teachers, they can determine strategies that might benefit teachers who are failing to build the best relationships with their students.

-For instance, if a handful of instructors struggle to maintain positive relationships with students, data and information from the research can provide them with new ideas and insights.
+For instance, if a handful of instructors struggle to maintain positive relationships with students, gathered data and information can provide them with new ideas and insights.

 Here are some examples of student-teacher relationship survey questions: